HouseElves/kanji_time_public/docs/source/design/packaged_frames.rst

 FormattedText
 ~~~~~~~~~~~~~

-A :class:`FormattedText` frame contains a block of text possibly marked up with a simplifed HTML-like set of tags for formatting.
+A :class:`FormattedText` frame contains a block of text possibly marked up with a simplified HTML-like set of tags for formatting.
-FormattedText instances consume their bound data as it rendered on each page, thus simplifying the pagination process.
+FormattedText instances consume their bound data as it is rendered on each page, thus simplifying the pagination process.
 There is also an initialization flag to suppress this behavior for static text to be presented on all pages.

 The simplified HTML language for formatting is inherited from ReportLab_.